rbd3/RBD3School-2.0/README.md

 Here are some future features that could be added to the Book a Doctor appointments app in the future.

-- **Medication management**
-- **Personalized healthcare plans**
-- **Symptom checker**
-- **Multilingual support**
-- **Electronic health records (EHR)**
-- **Clinical decision support**
-- **Performance analytics**
-- **Appointment reminders**
-- **Wait time estimates**
+- **Real time chat**
-- **Social features**
-- **Patient communication**
+- **Pay tuition**
-- **Medical record access**

-These are just a few potential future features for the "Book a Doctor" appointments app.
-The specific features that are implemented will depend on the needs and preferences of the users, as well as the available resources and technology.

-It is also important to consider the ethical implications of adding new features, such as the potential for bias in AI-powered tools and the need to protect patient privacy and security.

-Ultimately, the goal of any new feature should be to improve the user experience and make it easier for patients and doctors to access and manage healthcare.
+Ultimately, the goal of any new feature should be to improve the user experience and make it easier for student, teacher and staffs to access and manage account.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>